Hexabranchus aureomarginatus Ostergaard, 1955

 Etymology

-The specific epithet aureomarginatus is a Latin compound of aureus ("golden") and marginatus ("bordered, edged"), in reference to the diagnostic outermost golden marginal band of the cloak.
+The specific epithet aureomarginatus combines Latin aureus ("golden") and marginatus ("margined"), after the golden band running around the edge of the mantle.

 Remarks